 Faculty and staff looking for new software or hardware should use the University Tech Acquisition process, also known as "Get Tech."
-Get Tech ensures any new purchase (or free download) meets the numerous security, technical, support, and legal requirements of the University.
+Get Tech ensures any new purchase (or free download) is evaluated for security, technical, support, and licensing needs of the University.

 Not all companies meet BC’s security standards when it comes to protecting user data.
 To be cyber safe, if you are interested in any software, hardware, or technology services, even if they are free, please use the “Get Tech” process, which includes:

-1. Reviewed Technology List [BC Google sign-in required]: Review software considered approved for purchase/use, and software we do not recommend - be sure to look at all six tabs.
+1. Reviewed Technology List [BC Google sign-in required]: Review software considered approved for purchase/use, and software we do not recommend - be sure to look at all seven tabs.

 2. Request New Technology [BC sign-in required]: Didn’t find something that meets your needs?
 Fill out the University Tech Acquisition Request Form.

-When you use Get Tech, a coordinator from ITS will leverage a team of professionals from across ITS, General Counsel, Risk Management, Controller’s Office, and Procurement Services to ensure your data is safe, and the software or services you want meet University standards:
+When you use Get Tech, a coordinator from ITS will leverage a team of professionals from across ITS to ensure your data is safe, and the software or services you want meet University standards.
+ITS staff can help review the following topics with you:

-1. Security: It ensures data used by the technology is protected and meets the Security policies of the University.
+• Security: To ensures data used by the technology is protected and meets the Security policies of the University.

-3. Technical Integration: It helps ITS verify whether the technology product or service can be properly implemented and supported on our campus.
+• Technical Integration: To verify whether the technology product or service can be properly implemented and supported on our campus.

-5. Advice: ITS can let you know if there are other products better suited to meet your needs.
+• Advice: To let you know if there are other products better suited to meet your needs.

 Reviewed Technology List